domHenin/terraform-wonder-lab/README.md

-# Terraform -- Getting a Better Understanding
+# Using Terraform to Create an Environment

 ## Overview